• Product

 Description

-A tool for converting between common pressure units such as bar, Pa, kPa, MPa, atm, psi, mmHg, inHg, mmH₂O, inH₂O, N/cm², and kg/cm².
+Convert between common pressure units: bar, Pa, kPa, MPa, atm, psi, mmHg, inHg, mmH₂O, inH₂O, N/cm², and kg/cm².
+Ideal for engineering, meteorology, medical devices, HVAC systems, and academic learning.
+Supports real-time bidirectional conversion with high precision.

 Supported Units & Conversion Factors